The Foundation for a Meaningful Life

 The goal of Lower School mathematics is to encourage and support students as they develop number sense, computational fluency and efficiency, strategies for problem solving, and a beginning understanding of the connectedness of mathematical topics and procedures.
 The curriculum offers opportunities for self-discovery and exploration of concepts and personal strategies as well as exploring and understanding traditional algorithms.
 Visual models are used at every level to provide concrete examples of abstract concepts.

-Students who successfully complete the grade three mathematics program will be able to fundamental understanding of topics in the following categories:
+Students who successfully complete the grade six mathematics program will be able to demonstrate fundamental understanding of topics in the following categories:

 Number and Operations